hajin-park/ml-dl-practice/README.md

-a semi-structured guide to pursuing data science after hours of googling
+a semi-structured guide to pursuing data science formed after hours of googling

 ---